AISaturdaysLagos/cohort8_materials/Lectures/12.Basics_of_Probability/Readme.md

 Connect with the instructor and follow her professional insights on [LinkedIn](https://www.linkedin.com/in/emefaduah/?originalSubdomain=gh), and [Twitter/X](https://twitter.com/EmefaDuah).

-## Course Topics
+## Lecture Topics
-This course focuses on the foundational concepts of Probability within the realm of Data Science.
+This lecture focuses on the foundational concepts of Probability within the realm of Data Science.
 The materials provided offer in-depth knowledge on the following key areas:

 - **Probability in Data Science:** Understanding the role probability plays in making data-driven decisions and predictions.